White cherries aren’t really white; they’re gorgeous pale yellow blushed with rose.

 I’ve been sharing images of these beauties online and friends have asked if they’re rainier cherries, a variety developed in Washington (and named for Mount Rainier) in 1952.
 All the stall holder could tell me is that they were grown in Spain, so I’m not sure whether they’re rainier cherries or not.

-Regardless of variety, they’re utterly delicious and I felt inspired by twitter friend @ShochuLounge to preserve some in alcohol.
-Their tip about leaving the pips in to infuse almond flavour notes was an extra push as stoning cherries is a thankless task.
+Regardless of variety, they’re utterly delicious and I felt inspired to preserve some in alcohol.
+A tip fro a friend about leaving the pips in to infuse almond flavour notes was an extra push as stoning cherries is a thankless task.

 The strawberry vodka liqueur I made a few years ago turned out wonderfully well and since then I’ve made a few more random fruit liqueurs simply by combining my chosen fruit with lots of sugar and whatever clear spirit I have to hand – I tend to amass bottles of spirit that languish in the drinks cupboard for years, so am determined to make something interesting with as many of them as possible.